IIS-Avogadro-Torino/Wi-Fi-voucher-o-matic/README.md

 * Have fun!

 ## License
-Copyright (C) 2017 Valerio Bozzolan, Ivan Bertotto, IIS Avogadro
+Copyright (C) 2017, 2018 Valerio Bozzolan, Ivan Bertotto, IIS Avogadro

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](LICENSE.md) for more details.

-You should have received a copy of the GNU General Public License along with this program.If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.